joelek/ts-autoguard/readme.md

 TupleType = "[" TupleBody* "]"
 UndefinedType = "undefined"
 UnionType = Type "|" Type
-PrimitiveType = AnyType or BooleanType or NullType or NumberType or StringType or UndefinedType LiteralType = BooleanLiteralType or NumberLiteralType or StringLiteralType ComplexType = ArrayType or GroupType or IntersectionType or ObjectType or RecordType or ReferenceType or TupleType or UnionType
+PrimitiveType = BooleanType or NumberType or StringType SupportType = AnyType or NullType or UndefinedType;
+LiteralType = BooleanLiteralType or NumberLiteralType or StringLiteralType ComplexType = ArrayType or GroupType or IntersectionType or ObjectType or RecordType or ReferenceType or TupleType or UnionType
-Type = PrimitiveType or LiteralType or ComplexType Guard = "guard" Identifier ":" Type ";"
+Type = PrimitiveType or SupportType or LiteralType or ComplexType Guard = "guard" Identifier ":" Type ";" OptionsUnionType = OptionsType "|" OptionsType OptionsType = PrimitiveType or LiteralType or NullType or OptionsUnionType OptionsKey = Identifier or StringLiteral OptionsKeyValue = OptionsKey "?"? ":" OptionsType OptionsBodyTail = "," OptionsKeyValue
-OptionsType = BooleanType | NumberType | StringType
-OptionsKey = Identifier or StringLiteral OptionsKeyValue = OptionsKey "?"? ":" OptionsType
-OptionsBodyTail = "," OptionsKeyValue